kthorp/pyfao56/README.md

 [test08](https://github.com/kthorp/pyfao56/tree/main/tests/test08) - The runoff.py module contains code to setup and run pyfao56 while considering surface runoff for field conditions in McLean County, Illinois.
 A customized figure is created to demonstrate the water balance with surface runoff enabled.

-[test09](https://github.com/kthorp/pyfao56/tree/main/tests/test09) - The cotton2018.py module contains code to setup and run pyfao56 for a well-watered treatment in a 2018 cotton field study at Maricopa, Arizona.
-The module provides many examples of ways to parameterize the autoirrigation methododogy in pyfao56.
+[test09](https://github.com/kthorp/pyfao56/tree/main/tests/test09) - The cotton2018.py module contains code to setup and run pyfao56 for 64 plots in a 2018 cotton irrigation study at Maricopa, Arizona.
+The module provides many examples of ways to parameterize the autoirrigation methododogy in pyfao56 and provides the data used for the Thorp et al. (2025) paper on the pyfao56 automatic irrigation scheduling algorithm.

 [test10](https://github.com/kthorp/pyfao56/tree/main/tests/test10) - The cotton2018.py module contains code to setup and run pyfao56 for a well-watered treatment in a 2018 cotton field study at Maricopa, Arizona.
 The module provides examples of ways to parameterize the model using tabular data from FAO-56 tables and automated adjustment of crop coefficients based on weather data inputs.

+[test11](https://github.com/kthorp/pyfao56/tree/main/tests/test11) - The cotton2018.py module contains code to setup and run pyfao56 for a well-watered treatment in a 2018 cotton field study at Maricopa, Arizona.
+The module then provides an example of the Hoekstra (2019) methodology for attributing soil water balance components to effective precipitation (green water) and applied water (blue water).

 ## Detailed Startup Information
 ### Core Functionality